mikefilsaime-groove/projectbaser/replit.md

 6. Updated all UI references from "Focalboard" to "ProjectBaser"
 7. Removed all open source references and pricing information
 8. Downloaded and integrated professional stock images
-9. Modified Go server routing to serve landing page at root /
+9. Modified Go server routing:
+   - Landing page shown at root (/) for non-authenticated users
+   - Logged-in users automatically bypass landing page and go directly to app
+   - Checks for FOCALBOARDAUTHTOKEN cookie to determine authentication state

 ### Previous Setup
 1. Installed Node.js 20 and Go 1.21